 You will need

-Can they lie on their back and paint above their head?
+Can the student lie on their back and paint above their head?

 This activity can also be done using whiteboards and pens.